r-k-b/tech-talk-elm/PITCHME.md

 ― much higher WTFs/minute rate
 - Need discipline to avoid 'magic' / obtuse code
 - TypeScript helps, but still leaves many choices up to individuals

 ---

+Elm brings potentially costly corner cases to our attention early on

+Note:
+Much cheaper to find & fix defects early on, than in production

+---

+Code quality is almost automatic in Elm

+Note:
+`elm-format` means less back-and-forth bikeshedding

+---